Skip to main content

 Miller-Motte’s comprehensive Electrical program helps prepare you for an entry-level position in the residential and commercial Electrical field.
 We combine classroom-style education with hands-on learning to prepare you for what a career in Electrical will be like once you graduate.
 With enrollment starting on a rolling basis and programs that can be completed in 10 months, your dream career is in your near future!
 By the end of our program, you should be prepared to be a service technician capable of troubleshooting, servicing and repairing residential and commercial electrical systems meeting the National Center for Construction Education & Research (NCCER) standards.*

 Certificate: 50 Credit Hours, 10 Months.
+Augusta, GA.
 Chattanooga, TN.
 Fayetteville, NC.
 Jacksonville, NC.

 *Miller-Motte cannot guarantee job placement, salary or employment